zuozhenggh/learning-library/common/labs/cloud-login/cloud-login-livelabs.md

 If the account name supplied to you begins with **user** or **ssuser**, please proceed.
 Otherwise, proceed to Option 2.

-1. From any supported browser go to [http://bit.ly/c4u03login](http://bit.ly/c4u03login) to access the Oracle Cloud LiveLabs Tenancy. *Note: IE is not a supported browser, Firefox or Google Chrome are recommended.*
+1. From any supported browser go to [http://bit.ly/c4u03login](http://bit.ly/c4u03login) to access the Oracle Cloud LiveLabs Tenancy. *Note: Internet Explorer is not a supported browser, Firefox or Google Chrome are recommended.*

 2. Your Workshop Lead will provide you with a **user name** and **temporary password**, enter that information here and click **Sign In**. *Note: The user name provided will begin with ssuser or user*.

     ![](./images/loginpage.png " ")

 3. You will then be taken to a screen to change your password.
 Choose a **new password** that you can remember and click **Save New Password**. *Note: Make sure you are using an approved browser.
-IE is not supported.*
+Internet Explorer is not supported.*

     ![](./images/changepwd.png " ")